tadija/AEViewModel/README.md

 		- [Custom Cell](#custom-cell)
 - [Installation](#installation)
 - [License](#license)

+## Intro

+From my experience large part of almost any app's interface is going on in table or collection views.
+This is my take on making that task easier for myself, and hopefully for others too.

+Idea behind this solution is somehow broad and implementation is very loose too, meaning that you may use this in many different ways or styles which are most appropriate to your case or liking.

+By proper usage of this framework, it will enforce you to write more clean and maintainable code by leveraging concepts of [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern.
+In order to understand it better you should be familiar with the ["manual" approach](https://medium.com/yay-its-erica/dabbling-with-mvvm-in-swift-3-3bbeba61b45b) in the first place.

+Anyway, it may not be quick and easy (for everyone) to grasp at first look, but if you go deeper you may never wish to create another table or collection view without using this, just saying...

 ## Features
 - Create custom table / collection based interface faster with less boilerplate